electric-cloud/EC-WebLogic/help/overview.md

 For more information about WebLogic, go to <a href="http://www.oracle.com/technetwork/middleware/weblogic/overview/index.html" target="_blank">WebLogic home page</a>.

-## ElectricFlow Integration to WebLogic
+## CloudBees Flow Integration to WebLogic

 Use this plugin to interact with the Oracle WebLogic server for application and server management, interacting or editing existing applications, and deploying new applications.